 - Remediation of course outcomes will occur on or before two working days following the end of the semester.

-The remediation process may occur during the semester. - The remediation plan/process is specific to each course, is determined by course faculty, and is outlined in the course syllabus or posted on the course specific learning management system (e.g. Canvas) site.
+The remediation process may occur during the semester. - The remediation plan/process is specific to each course, is determined by course faculty, and is outlined in the course syllabus or posted on the course specific learning management system (e.g. Canvas) site. - Students may not appeal a course remediation plan/process.

-Remediation (policy for Class of 2021, 2022, 2023)
+Remediation (policy for Class of 2022, 2023)